Kyza/nests/README.md

 ### Instant Deeply Nested Objects

 Every key already exists?
 Well, that's not _really_ true, but it's close.
 In order to provide an easier way to store data, any key you access will return an empty object if it doesn't exist.
-Keep in mind that _it doesn't create_ the key.
+Keep in mind that just accessing a non-existent key for example `someFunction(store.some.new.key)` won't create the empty data on the object.

 So what does that even mean?
 This means that you can instantly set a deeply nested value without having to create the entire path manually.